WellthCare

 Social Security Disability Insurance (SSDI) and Medicare

-If you are approved for Social Security Disability Insurance (SSDI), you become eligible for Medicare after a 24-month waiting period from your SSDI entitlement date.
-This is a crucial long-term solution.
-During that 24-month wait, COBRA can be a vital bridge.
-Furthermore, if you are deemed disabled by the Social Security Administration within the first 60 days of COBRA coverage, you and your family may qualify for an 11-month extension of COBRA (for a total of 29 months).
+If you're approved for Social Security Disability Insurance (SSDI), you become eligible for Medicare after a 24-month waiting period from your SSDI entitlement date.
+That's a solid long-term solution.
+During the 24-month wait, COBRA can bridge the gap.
+Plus, if the Social Security Administration deems you disabled within the first 60 days of COBRA coverage, you and your family may get an 11-month extension (29 months total).

 The Americans with Disabilities Act (ADA) & Reasonable Accommodation

-The ADA requires employers to provide reasonable accommodations to qualified individuals with disabilities, which can sometimes include modified work schedules or duties that allow you to remain employed and thus retain your health benefits.
-Engaging in the interactive accommodation process with your employer is a critical first step.
+The ADA requires employers to give reasonable accommodations to qualified individuals with disabilities.
+Sometimes that includes modified schedules or duties so you can keep working — and keep your health benefits.
+Talk to your employer about the accommodation process.

-1. Review Your Documents Immediately: Examine your Summary Plan Description (SPD) for your health, disability, and retirement plans.
+1. Review Your Documents Immediately: Check your Summary Plan Description (SPD) for health, disability, and retirement plans.
 Understand the definitions of disability, elimination periods, and continuation rules.

-2. Communicate with HR/Benefits Administrator: Notify them of your situation and ask specific questions about benefit continuation, premium payments, and deadlines.
+2. Talk to HR/Benefits Administrator: Notify them of your situation.
+Ask about benefit continuation, premium payments, and deadlines.

-3. Formalize Your Disability Claim: Initiate claims with both your employer's STD/LTD carrier and the Social Security Administration (if applicable) as soon as possible.
-These processes are lengthy.
+3. File Your Disability Claims: Apply for both your employer's STD/LTD and Social Security (if applicable) as soon as possible.
+These processes take time.

-4. Document Everything: Keep records of all medical documentation, correspondence with employers and insurers, and premium payments.
+4. Document Everything: Keep medical records, correspondence with employers and insurers, and premium payment proofs.

-5. Explore the Marketplace: After COBRA expires or if it's unaffordable, a disability qualifies you for a Special Enrollment Period to purchase an individual plan on the Health Insurance Marketplace (Healthcare.gov).
-You may also qualify for Medicaid based on income.
+5. Look at the Marketplace: After COBRA ends or if it's too expensive, a disability qualifies you for a Special Enrollment Period to buy an individual plan on Healthcare.gov.
+You might also qualify for Medicaid based on income.

-While a disabling condition is challenging, a methodical approach to your benefits can prevent a lapse in critical healthcare coverage.
+Disability is hard, but a careful approach to your benefits can prevent a lapse in healthcare coverage.
 The system is complex, but the protections are real.
-Prioritize understanding your employer's specific policies, adhere strictly to all deadlines, and seek guidance from your HR department or a qualified benefits advisor to navigate this transition successfully.
+Focus on understanding your employer's policies, meet every deadline, and reach out to HR or a benefits advisor.

 ← Back to Blog